Prasukj7-arch/MediCheck/README.md

 ### 🔍 Symptom Scanner
 - **Image Upload**: Upload images from your device for analysis
 - **Live Camera**: Use your camera for real-time symptom scanning
-- **AI Analysis**: Powered by PyTorch models for accurate diagnosis
+- **AI Analysis**: Powered by LLM for comprehensive medical analysis
+- **LLM Integration**: Advanced image analysis using vision-capable models for medical descriptions
+- **Medical Relevance Detection**: Automatically identifies if images are medically relevant
 - **Condition Information**: Detailed information about detected conditions
-- **Confidence Scores**: Get confidence levels for predictions
+- **Confidence Scores**: Get confidence levels for LLM analysis
-- **Top Predictions**: View multiple possible conditions with probabilities
 - **Medical Recommendations**: Get advice and next steps for detected conditions
+- **Comprehensive Analysis**: Detailed LLM medical descriptions and analysis

 ### 📊 Medical Report Analysis
 - **PDF Upload**: Drag and drop or browse to upload medical reports